monicachs/Laboratory/README.md

 # Laboratory
 Final assignment

-Hello Anssi!!
-Thank you for your class of the last week.
-I think that is so interesting.
+Hello Anssi!
+My name is Monica.
+I have to say thank you for the class of the last week.
+I was so interesting.
+I hope that you are enjoying your time in Terrassa.
+Thank you.